UDT-ITF/website/source/presentation/index.md

 ###  5.4.
 Range

 > This may be a question to which there's a simple technical answer.
 I'm still trying to settle in my mind how Range is useful in the Presentation API when you have custom_modes and custom_mode_definitions in the Text Information API.
 Those are meant to give you a mechanism to divide up a text into a hierarchical structure of different units (e.g. chapters within a book, or presumably articles in a newspaper).
 So does the Presentation API need a separate mechanism to record those same hierarchical divisions?
 Does this allow you to do different things?
+> > That's a good point.
+I can't see any use for it that couldn't be done better with a collection containing a bunch of manifests.
+Neil, what do you think?
+Delete Range altogether (here and passim)

 Ranges are used to represent structure within an object beyond the default order of the TextFrames in the `items` property of the Manifest, such as newspaper sections or articles, chapters within a book, or movements within a piece of music.
 Ranges can include TextFrames, parts of TextFrames, or other Ranges, creating a tree structure like a table of contents.

 The intent of adding a Range to the Manifest is to allow the client to display a linear or hierarchical navigation interface to enable the user to quickly move through the object's content.
 Clients _SHOULD_ present only Ranges that have the `label` property and do not have a `behavior` value `no-nav` to the user.
 Clients _SHOULD NOT_ render TextFrame labels as part of the navigation, and a Range that wraps the TextFrame _MUST_ be created if this is the desired presentation.